Agent-Shipping-Kit/agent-ship/LOCAL_DEVELOPMENT.md

-# HealthLogue AI Agents - Local Development
+# Ship AI Agents - Local Development

 This guide covers setting up and running the AI Agents service locally for development.